This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Any prolonged or painful, complicated labor presents a higher risk of brachial plexus damage.

-If the damage is enough to cause any loss of sensation in the affected arm, any numbness or paralysis, or even muscle weakness, the condition is called Erb’s palsy.
+If the damage is enough to cause any loss of sensation in the affected arm, numbness or paralysis, or even muscle weakness, the condition is called Erb’s palsy.
 For most babies, the damage is just mild stretching, and it heals within a few months.

 Some babies will need surgery, though, to repair torn or separated nerves.
 Tears and avulsions—complete separation of the nerve from the spinal cord—are typically never fully restored, and these children will live with a disability.